 Academic Module: Writing Section

 Here you are given two pieces of writing for total of 60 minutes.
 The first writing sample is about describing the given graph or figure in 150 words.
 These figures can be any type of a chart or a graph.
 The charts can be of types bar, line, pie etc. You need to summarize the information given in it.
-IELTS Sample Question on this section is:
+A practice question on this section is:

 A bar chart describing the population increase on Y axis and a per capita income on x axis over 50 years.

 In the second part of writing section, you are given a statement and asked to give your opinion about it in 250 words.
 You need to write it in 40 minutes.
-We give you an IELTS Sample Question here as:
+We give you a sample question here as:

 Women literacy is directly responsible for the development of the whole family.
 Do you agree or disagree?

 General Training Module: Reading Section